 A team of artists and scientists – including PhD students from the University of Plymouth – has won a competition to develop a tool that positively and creatively influences a person’s perception of their own body.

-Known as RE/ME, the tool was based on a technology designed by CogNovo PhD student Diego Maranan, and subsequently developed by a team including Agi Haines from the School of Art, Design and Architecture; Jack Fletcher from the School of Computing, Electronics and Mathematics; and independent composer, Sean Clarke.
+Known as RE/ME, the tool was based on a technology designed by CogNovo PhD student Diego Maranan, and subsequently developed by a team including Agi Haines from the School of Art, Design and Architecture; Jack Fletcher from the School of Engineering, Computing and Mathematics; and independent composer, Sean Clarke.

 RE/ME uses carefully designed patterns of touch and sound to positively influence the perception of a person’s own body by making them ‘feel more whole’.
 However, the technology can also be used to create imaginative perceptions of one’s physical size and shape.